The Vox AC30/4: black panels, split-front cabinets

 Chassis - currently in the USA

-An AC30/4 chassis with "cooker" style knobs in a later AC30 head cabinet.
+An AC30/4 chassis with replaced control knobs - now American "cooker" style - in a later AC30 head cabinet.
 Sold by Cream Street Music.
 The serial number plate on the cab belongs to the cab not to the amp.
 Haddon transformers in place; no visible date codes on components.

 Chassis - currently in the UK